knupel/Rope/docs/revision.md

 \* version 49

+> add class R_FX and remove from the Rope frameWork

 > R_Puppet2D new class to manipulater puppets point with two handles, it's an extands of R_Line2D

 > R_Impact new class to creata a pseudo deisgn of glass impact network